 Powder Pioneers – Award winning book on Canadian ski history by Chic Scott.
 From the roots of skiing in Rossland, BC circa 1890’s to the ski mountaineering landmarks in Canada to the rise of heli-skiing, Scott recounts it all in this book.
 Profiles of significant figures in Canadian ski history and the stories behind the evolution of skiing in Canada.
 Given Chic Scotts own place in Canada’s ski mountaineering history, this boook is full of cool information about the growth and history of backcountry skiing and ski mountaineering as well as modern resort skiing.

-Eye at The Top of The World – Pete Takeda, climber and writer takes us an an adventure to Nanda Devi in the Indian Himalaya in search of the story behind a Cold War era plan to place nuclear powered spy devices in the Himalaya.
+Eye at The Top of The World – Pete Takeda, climber and writer takes us an an adventure to Nanda Devi in the Indian Himalaya in search of the story behind a Cold War era plan to place nuclear powered spy devices in the world’s highest mountain range.
 Conspiracy theory meets mountaineering, the book is part cold war history and part mountain adventure.
 Check it out.

 Snowstruck – Jill Fredston, co-founder of the Alaska Mountain Safety Center, has been working with and studying avalanches and snow stability for more than 20 years.
 She is the author of several books including Snow Sense: A guide to Evaluating Snow Avalanche Hazard.Her latest book, Snowstruck – In the Grip of Avalanches, is a more personal look at her years in the snow world.
 With her husband Doug Fessler, Jill has responded to countless avalanche accident scenes, helped recover more bodies than she cares to count, and been intimately involved with snow stability evaluation for a wide variety of industries and agencies in Alaska.